 It's a bit difficult, but they are out there.
 Probably the best option is to rent a "slice" of a server--which gives you full control of a virtual server.

 Check out http://www.engineyard.com/ for another option.
 Their prices for a rails computing "cloud" seem fairly reasonable.

 I have had success getting Redmine working under Joyent's server, but there are a few hurdles you have to jump through.
 Rails apps, and Redmine in particular don't do well in that shared host environment which covers all your low cost solutions.
 The problem is the low RAM ceiling forced on all users, and the fact that you are sharing resources with up to 100 different people.
 Eventually you run into problems.

-RE: where can I find ruby hosting - Added by Eric Davis about 8 years ago
+RE: where can I find ruby hosting - Added by Eric Davis over 8 years ago

 Here's my short list of Ruby on Rails hosts I give to clients:

 I've used or had clients use all of them and they all come highly recommended.
 I personally use Slicehost with a backup server at Linode.
 Heroku is a good option but it's harder to setup for non-developers. http://demo.redmine.org is running on the free Heroku plan.